Chances of getting into Cornell University

 |Applicant Competition||Very High|

-Can I get into Cornell and can I get accepted?
+How hard is it to get into Cornell and can I get accepted?
 The school has a 13% acceptance rate ranking it #5 in New York for lowest rate of acceptance.
 Last year, 5,962 out of 47,039 applicants were admitted making Cornell a very highly competitive school to get into with a low chance of acceptance for typical applicants.
 Academically, it has exceptionally high requirements for admission test scores, generally admitting students who score in the top 4 percent.
 Cornell University typically accepts and attracts "A-" average high school students.
 Of those applicants who were admitted, 56% enrolled.
 With over half of admitted students enrolling, acceptance by Cornell University is a prized outcome for many students.
 Most incoming freshmen graduated in the top ten percent of their high school class.